appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-kubernetes.md

 Install Helm version 3.11.0 or later by following the instructions in [the Helm documentation](https://helm.sh/docs/intro/install/).

-### Stateful Apps
+### Production Readiness

-By default, Appcircle Helm chart will deploy some stateful applications such as databases or object storages to the Kubernetes cluster for testing purposes.
-It is recommended to deploy these services outside of the Kubernetes cluster for production use.
+By default, Appcircle Helm chart will deploy all the required services to the Kubernetes cluster for testing purposes.
+It is recommended that stateful applications, such as databases or object storage, be deployed outside the scope of the Helm chart.
 This allows you to have better control over their configuration and management.

-If you wish to install these services within the Helm chart scope, you can use the default configuration provided by the Appcircle Helm chart.
+If you wish to deploy these services within the Helm chart scope, you can use the default configuration provided by the Appcircle Helm chart.

 #### PostgreSQL